 Prayers are the communication between God’s people and Him.
 Prayers offer thanksgiving to God for all that He has done and are a petition to Him for fears, help and needs.

-Bible passage reading
+Bible verse reading

 The bride and groom may ask someone to read a passage from the Bible that is special to them.
 Here are some of our favorite Bible verses for wedding ceremonies.